Rotation.org Writing Team

 Using Life of Christ CD, students will view a presentation of Luke 2: Jesus in the Temple, and take a quiz, then reflect on "Where Do I Stand in Our Temple?" using printable photographs of a Temple model.
 Additional software suggestion for preschool through 1st grade.

-Using Attack of the Sunday School Zombies CD, students play a fun game about the right and wrong attitudes some people bring to their church participation and then consider how they can be a role model to others.
+Using Attack of the Sunday School Zombies software, students play a fun game about the right and wrong attitudes some people bring to their church participation and then consider how they can be a role model to others.
+Note: This software program is available for FREE to supporting members.
+Learn more about the program.

 A tasty examination of "with what –and how we are fed" by the various activities happening in places around our "Temple" church.
 Students will "taste and see" what attracted Jesus to want to be part of the Temple experience, understand the benefits for imitating him in their own church.